C4ptainCrunch/thesis/source/index.rst

 Retrograde analysis
 -------------------

+Board games can mostly be divided into two separate categories.
+The first category consist of games where the number pieces on the board increases over time, because players add pieces on the board during their turn.
+The state space increases over time: these are called divergent games.
+Examples of these games are Tick Tack Toe, Connect Four and Go.
+The second category consists of games where the number of pieces on the board decreases over time because players may capture pieces over time.
+Those are called convergent games.
+Games that belong to this category are Chess, Checkers, Backgammon and Awalé :cite:`vandenherik2002`.

 For both divergent and convergent games, search algorithms can prove the game result for positions near the end of a game.
 However, for divergent games the number of endgame